 What is listeriosis?

 Listeriosis is food poisoning caused by eating foods contaminated with the Listeria monocytogenes (L. monocytogenes) bacterium.
-In the United States, an estimated 2,500 people become seriously ill with listeriosis each year.1 In pregnant women, the infection can result in miscarriage, premature delivery, serious infection of the newborn, or even stillbirth.
+In pregnant women, the infection can result in miscarriage, premature delivery, serious infection of the newborn, or even stillbirth.

 Listeriosis affects mainly pregnant women, newborns, the elderly, and adults with impaired immune systems.
 Healthy adults and children sometimes are infected with L. monocytogenes, but they rarely become seriously ill.
 Babies can be born with listeriosis if their mothers eat contaminated food during pregnancy.